 No Frills HPLC Autosampler Delivers What You Truly Need

-IF your HPLC routine calling for automation, look no further than the HT1500L: an autosampler specifically designed for HPLC, fully equipped with all the powerful features any HPLC technician would naturally choose.
+Is your HPLC routine calling for automation?
+Look no further than the HT1500L: an autosampler specifically designed for HPLC, fully equipped with all the powerful features any HPLC technician would naturally choose.

 HT15000L is the new HPLC autosampler from HTA that offers the best balance of quality and affordability and that is perfectly compatible with any HPLC system.